ChaosDynamix/Arcadia/docs/06_configuration/CON2_time-zone.md

 ---
 layout: default
-title: CON_Boot loader
+title: CON2 Time zone
-nav_order: 7
+nav_order: 2
-parent: Configuration
+parent: 06 Configuration
-permalink: /configuration/boot-loader/
+permalink: /configuration/time-zone/
 has_children: true
 has_toc: false
 ---

-# Configuration of the boot loader
+# Configuration of the time zone
 {: .no_toc}

 ## Table of contents